RebeccaHull/causal_inference/writing/report.md

 ## Milestone 6: Exploratory Data Analysis

-Loyalty Card Status is whether or not you have an airline loyalty card, whether that’s Star, Nova, or Aurora.
+**Loyalty Card Status:** Loyalty Card Status is which airline loyalty card you have, whether that’s Star, Nova, or Aurora.
 Here is a break down of the data by type of loyalty card.
 We can see that most people have the highest loyalty card, Star, followed by Nova and then by Aurora.

 ``` python
 # Create a bar plot for loyalty_card_status